LiLith666-D/CodeAlpha_PhishingAwarenessTraining/README.md

-# CodeAlpha_PhishingAwarenessTraining

 # Phishing Awareness Training

 ## Description
-This project is a simple awareness website created for **CodeAlpha Task 2**.
+This project is a simple awareness website .
 It educates users about phishing attacks, how to recognize them, and how to prevent falling victim to online scams.

 ---